Irantwomiles/mintaio/README.md

 TODO:
 * Wallets:
-    * Add new wallet
-      * local encryption
-    * Delete wallet
     * Enable/Disable preview
 * Tasks
   * Create a task
   * delete a task
+* Mintwatch
+  * Enable/Disable viewing of all mints happening at the moment.
+  * Setup notifications based on parameters.
+* Auth API